Lance Armstrong: Team RadioShack: 2010–11

 On July 21, 2009, Armstrong announced that he would return to the Tour de France in 2010.
 RadioShack was named as the main sponsor for Armstrong's 2010 team, named Team RadioShack.
-Armstrong made his 2010 season debut at the Tour Down Under where he finished 25th out of the 127 riders who completed the race.
-He made his European season debut at the 2010 Vuelta a Murcia finishing in seventh place overall.
+He made his 2010 season debut at the Tour Down Under, where Armstrong finished 25th out of the 127 riders who completed the race.
+He made his European season debut at the 2010 Vuelta a Murcia, finishing in seventh place overall.
 Armstrong was also set to compete in several classics such as the Milan–San Remo, Amstel Gold Race, Liège–Bastogne–Liège, and the Tour of Flanders, but bouts with gastroenteritis forced his withdrawal from three of the four races.

 Armstrong returned to the United States in mid-April to compete in the Tour of Gila and May's Tour of California, both as preparation for the Tour de France.
 However, he crashed outside Visalia early in stage 5 of the Tour of California and had to withdraw from the race.
 He showed fine shape after recovering from the Tour of California crash, placing second in the Tour of Switzerland and third in the Tour of Luxembourg.

 On June 28, Armstrong announced via Twitter that the 2010 edition would be his final Tour de France.
 Armstrong put in an impressive performance in the Tour's prologue time trial, finishing fourth.
 Only time trial specialists were able to better Armstrong's time and he was the highest placed of the GC contenders with a young, relatively unknown rider, Geraint Thomas, finishing one second behind him and Contador four seconds slower.
 In all eight of Armstrong's Tours since his comeback in 1999 he always had the requisite good luck early in the Tour and never got involved in crashes or mechanicals, which could cost him serious time.
 In 2010 his luck ran out early as he lost serious time due to the aftermath and peloton splits caused by a crash on stage 3, and then another crash on stage 8.
 He rallied for the brutal Pyrenean stage 16, working as a key player in a successful break that included teammate Chris Horner.
 He finished his last tour in 23rd place, 39 minutes 20 seconds behind former winner Alberto Contador.
 He was also a key rider in helping Team RadioShack win the team competition, beating Caisse d'Epargne by 9 minutes, 15 seconds.

 In October, he announced the end of his international career after the Tour Down Under in January 2011.
 He stated that after January 2011, he will race only in the U.S. with the Radioshack domestic team.

-Armstrong announced his retirement from competitive cycling 'for good' on February 16, 2011, while still facing a US federal investigation into doping allegations.
+On February 16, 2011, Armstrong announced his retirement from competitive cycling "for good" while still facing a US federal investigation into doping allegations.